 Make photocopies of all travel documents, keeping the copies on you and the originals in a safe in your hotel in Murcia.
 If you are assaulted, keep yourself tranquil and try not to resist.

 Avoid driving after sundown, and avoid hitchhikers.
 Do not stop upon seeing a broken-down car of truck.
 Stop only at service stations.
 Also, using a mobile phone while driving is prohibited unless it is used with a hands-free kit.
 Drivers must have two reflective triangles and high-visibility vests on hand.
 Also, make sure you have enough provisions (such as water and some food), spare tyres, and a mobile phone in case the car breaks down.
 The distances between service stations can be quite long.

-Nestled on the beach, this Cartagena hotel is within 1 mi (2 km) of Peke Park and Alcazaba Zoco.
-Calblanque Beach and Puerto Deportivo Tomas Maestre are also ...
+Offering direct access to the beach, this Cartagena hotel is within 3 mi (5 km) of Lighthouse of Cabo de Palos, Peke Park, and Alcazaba Zoco.
+Calblanque Beach ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply